Finite-volume scattering on the left-hand cut: Relating the K-matrix to the scattering amplitude

 We now derive an integral equation relating $\overline{\mathcal K}^{\sf os}(P)$ to the auxiliary amplitude $\mathcal M^{\sf aux}(P, p, p')$, making use of $\mathcal M^{\sf aux}_L$ to do so.
 The series given in eq.~\eqref{eq:aux_amp} can be manipulated in much the same way as the correlator series of eq.~\eqref{eq:corr_skel}.
 All steps detailed in the previous section can be applied in a straightforward manner and one obtains

 As with other, similarly notated quantities, $\mathcal M^{\sf aux}_L (P)$ is the matrix with elements $\mathcal M^{\sf aux}_{L,\boldsymbol p^\star \ell m; \boldsymbol p'^\star \ell'm'} (P) $.
-Here the $\boldsymbol p^\star$ and $\boldsymbol p'^\star$ labels are misleading here, since the quantity actually only depends on the magnitudes of these vectors.
-The directional dependence has gone into the angular-momentum projection leading to the remaining indices. \footnote{A subtlety arises from the fact that the momenta in $\mathcal M^{\sf aux}_L (P)$ are in the finite-volume set.
+We note that the quantity only depends on the magnitudes of $\boldsymbol p^\star$ and $\boldsymbol p'^\star$ as the directional dependence has gone into the angular-momentum projection. \footnote{A subtlety arises from the fact that the momenta in $\mathcal M^{\sf aux}_L (P)$ are in the finite-volume set.
 Thus, one does not have the continuous rotational symmetry for the angular-momentum projection.
 This is resolved by noting that the dependence in fact only appears in infinite-volume quantities after the reduction to eq.~\eqref{eq:aux_amp2}, so the extension of $\mathcal M^{\sf aux}_L (P)$ to the continuous infinite-volume set of momenta is straightforward.
 See also the discussion above eq.~(35) of ref.~\cite{Hansen:2015zga}. }

+An important point, explained in more detail in appendix~\ref{app:derivation_details}, is that the right-hand side of eq.~\eqref{eq:aux_amp2} and the first term in eq.~\eqref{eq:aux_amp} differ by terms that vanish when all external momenta are set on shell.
+These are the terms collected in $\Delta \mathcal M^{\sf aux}_L$ and, in this sense, it is actually eq.~\eqref{eq:aux_amp2} that provides the precise definition of $\mathcal M^{\sf aux}_L (P)$.
+Since the final step in our approach requires setting external legs on shell anyway, this distinction is irrelevant for the scattering amplitude predicted. $\Delta \mathcal M^{\sf aux}_L$ is defined by taking the difference between eqs.~\eqref{eq:aux_amp} and \eqref{eq:aux_amp2} and $\Delta \mathcal M_L$ is defined from there by symmetrization, i.e.~by applying eq.~\eqref{eq:aux_to_amp}.

+To see why this is necessary, consider the $n=0$ terms of eqs.~\eqref{eq:aux_amp} and \eqref{eq:aux_amp2} in turn.
+For eq.~\eqref{eq:aux_amp} this includes the off-shell parts of $\overline B^{\mathfrak T}$ while in \eqref{eq:aux_amp2} this same object appears inside $\overline {\mathcal K}^{\sf os}$ and is therefore defined with all momenta on the mass shell.
+The difference of the two terms is an example of the contributions collected in $\Delta \mathcal M_L$.

 We can remove the infinite sum by substituting eq.~\eqref{eq:aux_amp2} into itself, yielding